bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::note

-The initialize process starts polling the latest variations from Bucketeer in the background using the interval `pollingInterval` configuration.
+The initialize process starts polling right away the latest evaluations from Bucketeer in the background using the interval `pollingInterval` configuration.
+JavaScript SDK **does not support** Background fetch.

 :::